THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-You are saving the money to be used for paying upcoming bills.
+You are saving the money for paying upcoming bills.

 For example, if your rent payment is $1,200 a month, you would save $600 from each of your paychecks to pay next month’s rent.

-Doing this allows for more money to stay in your checking account since most people have the majority of their bills due at the same time of the month.
+Doing this allows you to keep money in your checking account since most people have most of their bills due at the same time of the month.